-- Hair of any length must be clean, neatly groomed, and conform to generally accepted business and professional standards.
+- 1. Hair of any length must be clean, neatly groomed, and conform to generally accepted business and professional standards.
 Hair must not contaminate the work environment.
 Hair must be pulled back away from the face, off the shoulders, and appropriately secured with conservative, neutral clips.
 No bows, scarves, hair feathers, or ornamental hair decorations of any kind.
 Headbands should be plain, thin (no more than 1⁄4 inch wide), and blend with hair color.
-No unnatural hair color (blue, green, pink, purple, etc.) is allowed. - Excessive makeup such as unnaturally long false eyelashes, heavy application of makeup, or makeup with bold colors cannot be worn. - Beards/moustache neatly trimmed or cleanly shaven. - Nails short, neat and clean.
-Only clear nail polish is allowed and it must not be chipped or cracked.
-Artificial fingernails and extenders are not to be worn in a patient care area.
-This includes nail wraps, overlays, and nail jewelry. - Jewelry Only an engagement/wedding ring can be worn on the left hand, fourth finger.
-One set of small, pierced stud earrings may be worn in the earlobes only, according to the hospital policy.
-No other visible body piercing (including the tongue) is allowed.
-Bracelets, except medic alert tags, are not to be worn in patient care areas. - Scented fragrances, perfumes, after shave, shampoos, or lotions may not be worn in the clinical areas.
-Student should not have the odor of smoke (i.e. cigarette, cigar, etc.) present on their person during clinical. - Proper hygiene and personal cleanliness are essential.
-No body odor of any kind will be tolerated. - No visible tattoos allowed.
+No extreme hair color (blue, green, pink, purple, etc.) is allowed.
+Beards/moustache neatly trimmed or cleanly shaven. - 2.
+Excessive makeup such as unnaturally long false eyelashes, heavy application of makeup, or makeup with bold colors cannot be worn. - 3.
+Artificial nails, extenders, acrylics, silk wraps, overlays, tips, nail jewelry, and chipped nail polish are not permitted.
+Nails must be no longer than 1⁄4" beyond the fingertip.
+Extreme nail colors are not permitted. - 4.
+Jewelry should not be excessive and should not interfere with workplace safety or infection control or cause a distraction in the clinical setting.
+Allowed earrings or nostril piercings must be small and inconspicuous.
+No more than 3 ear piercings, no gauges, lip or eyebrow piercings, teeth jewelry/gems, no dangling necklaces or bracelets, and no earrings larger than a quarter. - 5.
+Scented fragrances, perfumes, after shave, shampoos, or lotions may not be worn in the clinical areas.
+Student should not have the odor of smoke (i.e. cigarette, cigar, etc.) present on their person during clinical. - 6.
+Proper hygiene and personal cleanliness are essential.
+No body odor of any kind will be tolerated. - 7.
+Hats, visors, hair bonnets, skull caps, hoods, or similar head coverings are not permitted unless it is required as part of the uniform.
+Head coverings for religious reasons are permitted.